 Martina & Chrissie: The Greatest Rivalry in the History of Sports by Phil Bildner, illustrated by Brett Helquist

 My 12-year-old son just read it and said, “I like the way he writes this book because it’s not like he’s writing a (boring) biography.
 It’s like he’s telling their story.”
 Chris Evert and Martina Navratilova were such a study in opposites.
 Martina: all heart and emotion.
 Chris: cool as a cucumber.

 And they were close friends as well!
-I love the causal tone of this book that really brings their great rivalry to life, and illustrates good sportsmanship.
-Readers also get a mini lesson on The Cold War.
+I love the casual tone of this book that really brings their great rivalry to life, and illustrates good sportsmanship.
+Readers also get a mini-lesson on The Cold War.
 Two great champions.
 Two great friends. [picture book biography, ages 7 and up]

 Swimming with the Sharks: The Daring Discoveries of Eugenie Clark by Heather Lang, illustrated by Jordi Solano

 In the 1930s, almost no one studied the depths of the ocean, and none were women but that didn’t stop Eugenie Clark from dreaming of becoming an ichthyologist.
 She got her master’s degree in zoology and became a research assistant to a fish scientist, soon specializing in sharks.

 Her research showed that sharks were not voracious killers.
 Despite facing discrimination as a woman and racism because she was Japanese American, she never stopped learning, publishing over 175 articles about fish.
 She died in 2015 at the age of ninety-two, still researching! [picture book biography, ages 6 and up]

 Abigail Adams by Alexandra Wallner